 We understand, if all goes well, both glide paths are likely to support the investor's lifestyle to the end, with some extra left over.
-And we grant that the more aggressive approach is likely to have a little bit more left over - roughly on the order of 10%, according to our analysis.
+And we grant that the more aggressive approach is likely to have a higher ending balance.